Offset discography

-American rapper Offset has released four studio albums, one collaborative album, two compilation albums, two extended plays, and 26 singles (including 24 as a featured artist).
+American rapper Offset has released three studio albums, one collaborative album, one mixtape, two compilation albums, two extended plays, and 26 singles (including 24 as a featured artist).
 In 2017, he released his collaborative studio album, Without Warning, in collaboration with fellow Atlanta-based rapper 21 Savage and American record producer Metro Boomin.
 The album entered at number four on the US Billboard 200.
 The album spawned the single, "Ric Flair Drip", which has been certified six-times platinum by the Recording Industry Association of America (RIAA).